Non-monotone Submodular Maximization with Nearly Optimal Adaptivity and Query Complexity: Non-monotone Submodular Maximization

-The following lemmas allow us show that (1) every element has at least a constant probability of not appearing in the output set, and (2) that the quality of a solution of size greater than $k$ degrades at worst by its downsampling rate.
-The first property is motivated by \Cref{lem:empty-lower-bound} and allows us to achieve a lower bound in terms of $\OPT$ in \Cref{lem:approx-lemma-2}.
-The second property is useful for analyzing Line 13 of the \NonmonotoneMaximization algorithm.
+Next, we present several lemmas that are helpful for analyzing the approximation factor. \morteza{The following lemma allows us to show that the quality of a solution of size greater than $k$ degrades at worst by its downsampling rate.
+This property is useful for analyzing Line~13 of the \NonmonotoneMaximization algorithm.}